univuc/UAG/README.md

 ## Features

-UAG is an entry point for Univ UC services.
+UAG is an API entry point for Univ UC services.
 It supports both REST API and slack command.

 ### Authentication